 But it may not seal a larger hole successfully, so it’s a good idea to still carry a spare tube, tyre levers and a pump just in case of a major leak.

 Sealant tends to dry out over time, so you may need to top up.
 This is where the removable valve core comes in.
 Most sealants come with a nozzle to let you squirt sealant through the valve once the core has been removed.
 Milkit also sells an inner valve kit which lets you check you sealant level and top it up through the valve, which you can buy on Amazon direct.

-Finally, you can buy inner tubes already filled with sealant, for an easy way to get some additional puncture protection.
+Finally, you can buy bike inner tubes already filled with sealant, for an easy way to get some additional puncture protection.